Property Owner FAQ

 Where is the lost and found?

-Yes, the Lost and Found is operated by the Chautauqua Police Department.
+Yes, the Lost and Found is operated by the Department of Safety & Security.
 Lost and Found can be reached at 716-357-6314 or by visiting the Lost and Found office on Massey Avenue during the Summer Assembly Season.
-During the fall, winter and spring, contact the Chautauqua Police Department at 716-357-6225.
+During the fall, winter and spring, contact the Department of Safety & Security at 716-357-6225.

-What are the hours of operation for the police department?
+What are the hours of operation for the Department of Safety & Security?

-The Chautauqua Police Department is open 24 hours a day year-round.
+The Department of Safety & Security is open 24 hours a day year-round.

 What are the hours of operation for the fire department?